meetsandeepan/aria-mcp-server/README.md

 - `create-doctor` - Create a new doctor in ARIA
 - `get-doctor-info` - Get doctor information
 - `assign-doctor-to-patient` - Assign a doctor to a patient
+- `update-doctor-assigned-to-patient` - Update an existing doctor assignment for a patient
 - `get-doctors-assigned-to-patient` - Get doctors assigned to a patient
 - `get-machine-list` - Get list of available machines